patricsteiner/patricsteiner.github.io/_posts/2023-01-29-environment-configuration-in-angular.md

 ## Advantages of this approach
 - Simple - everything you need is already setup by Angular
-- All configuration is stored in the angular project itself, so it's easy to find
+- All configuration is stored in the Angular project itself, so it's easy to find

 ## Problems with this approach
 - Configuration is set at build time --> need separate builds for different environments